 Please have your child practice writing their name.
 Remember to use a capital for the first letter and lower case for the rest of the letters.

-Book bags will start coming home soon.
+I will start the Super Bee book bag on the first day of school.
 Please read the story or do the activity and send back the book bag the next school day so others may enjoy it also.

 Falcon folders will go home on Tuesdays.
 Inside you will find correspondence from the office and/or PTA.
 Other flyers may also be included.
 Please check folders and return on Wednesday.
 The Falcon News is posted on the school website and will not be in the Falcon folder.

 Each week a child will have the honor of being Super Star.
-This is a time for your child to bring in some of his/her treasures and for us to get to know each child.
+This is a time for your child to create a poster all about them, bring in some of his/her treasures to share and for us to get to know each child.
 You will also have the opportunity to be a Royal Reader (see below).
 A note will be sent home at least one week prior to your child’s week explaining what your child needs to bring in.